Disabilities (ADA): Florida

 - In addition to the federal equal opportunity laws, Florida employers must comply with a number of state and local antidiscrimination statutes, including the Florida Civil Rights Act of 1992.
 See The Florida Civil Rights Act.

-- For example, Florida law prohibits discrimination against individuals with a handicap, sickle-cell traits, and HIV or AIDS.
+- Florida law prohibits discrimination against individuals with a handicap, sickle-cell traits, and HIV or AIDS.
 See The Florida Civil Rights Act; Sickle Cell Trait; The Florida AIDS Act.

 - In addition, Florida law contains a specific prohibition against performing any DNA analysis or genetic testing on individuals without that individual's informed consent, except for some limited purposes.
 See Genetic Testing.